OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

                 self.error(object, name, value)

-OpenMDAO uses the Traits package from Enthought to implement variables.
-The base class for custom traits is ``TraitType``, so that's the base class for our coordinates variable.
-If a component or a component class contains a ``TraitType`` object and that object has a metadata attribute called *iotype*, then that object is exposed to the framework as a variable whose value can be passed between components.
-One thing that can be a little confusing to people first using Traits is that the Trait object itself is just a validator and possibly a converter.
-The object that actually gets passed around between components is the *value* that the trait corresponds to and not the trait itself.
-For example, if we had a component named *wheel* that contained one of our Coordinates traits named ``center_location``, then the value of ``wheel.center_location`` would be a 3-tuple, not a Coordinates object.
+OpenMDAO provides a base class for framework visible inputs and outputs called ``Variable``, so that's the base class for our coordinates variable.
+If a class inherits from ``Variable``, then that class is recognized by the framework as a plugin.
+If a Component object contains a ``Variable`` instance that has a metadata attribute named *iotype* then that instance object is exposed to the framework as a variable whose value can be passed between components.
+Valid values for *iotype* are 'in' and 'out'.

+One thing that can be a little confusing to people first using Variables is that the Variable object itself is just a validator and possibly a converter.
+The object that actually gets passed around between components is the *value* that the variable corresponds to and not the variable itself.
+For example, if we had a component named *wheel* that contained one of our Coordinates variables named ``center_location``, then the value of ``wheel.center_location`` would be a 3-tuple, not a Coordinates object.

 We override the base class constructor so we can supply a default value of (``0.,0.,0.``) if the caller doesn't supply one.
 After that, the only function we